ACskyline/PewBDie/README.md

 # PewBDie

-A position based dynamics demo developed in CLion and rendered in Houdini.
+A cloth simulation based on the paper [Position Based Dynamics written by Matthias Müller et al.](http://matthias-mueller-fischer.ch/publications/posBasedDyn.pdf).
+It is developed in CLion and rendered in Houdini.
 Partio and glm are used.
 Stretching constraint, fixed point constraint, collision constraint and bending constraint are implemented.
 Youtube link is [here](https://www.youtube.com/watch?v=25VKfM3vcTk
 ).

 ## A piece of cloth falls on a sphere